capstone-engine/capstone/bindings/python/README.txt

-To install capstone, you should run `pip install capstone`.
+To install Capstone, you should run `pip install capstone`.

-If you would like to build capstone with just the source distribution, without pip, just run `python setup.py install` in the folder with setup.py in it.
+If you would like to build Capstone with just the source distribution, without pip, just run `python setup.py install` in the folder with setup.py in it.

 In order to use this source distribution, you will need an environment that can compile C code.
-On linux, this is usually easy, but on windows, this involves installing Visual Studio and using the "Developer Command Prompt" to perform the installation.
+On Linux, this is usually easy, but on Windows, this involves installing Visual Studio and using the "Developer Command Prompt" to perform the installation.
 See BUILDING.txt for more information.

-If you don't want to build your own copy of capstone, you can use a precompiled binary distribution frm PyPI.
+If you don't want to build your own copy of Capstone, you can use a precompiled binary distribution from PyPI.
 Saying `pip install capstone` should automatically obtain an appropriate copy for your system.
-If it does not, please inform
-<andrew@andrewdutcher.com> - they will fix this, probably.
+If it does not, please open an issue at https://github.com/aquynh/capstone and tag @rhelmot - they will fix this, probably!

 --------------------------------------------------------------------------------